Most update source of CCP test prep is killexams.com

 Exam Details:

-- Number of Questions: The number of questions in the CCP (Certificate in Child Psychology) test may vary depending on the certifying organization or program.
-Typically, the test consists of multiple-choice or short-answer questions, and the exact number can range from 50 to 100 questions.
+- Number of Questions: The number of questions in the CCP (Certificate in Child Psychology) exam may vary depending on the certifying organization or program.
+Typically, the exam consists of multiple-choice or short-answer questions, and the exact number can range from 50 to 100 questions.

-- Time: The duration of the test can vary depending on the organization or program.
+- Time: The duration of the exam can vary depending on the organization or program.
 It is typically between 2 to 3 hours.
-However, it's important to note that the test duration may differ depending on the certifying body.
+However, it's important to note that the exam duration may differ depending on the certifying body.
 It is advisable to check the specific guidelines provided by the certifying organization for accurate and up-to-date information.

 Course Outline: